Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Fn** Stall detection filter mode, 1 = filtered (one reading per 4 full steps), 0 = unfiltered (default, 1 reading per full step)
 * **Hnnn** (optional) Minimum motor full steps per second for stall detection to be considered reliable, default 200
 * **Tnnn** (optional) Coolstep control register, 16-bit unsigned integer
-* **Rn** Action to take on detecting a stall from any of these drivers: 0 = no action (default), 1 = just log it, 2 = pause print, 3 = pause print, execute /sys/rehome.g, and resume print
+* **Rn** Action to take on detecting a stall from any of these drivers: 0 = no action (default), 1 = just log it, 2 = pause print, 3 = pause print, execute /sys/rehome.g, and resume print.
+See notes for RRF v3.4.

 ### Order dependency